cardwiki/cardwiki/backend/Readme.md

 The backend implements login via [OpenID Connect](https://openid.net/connect/).

-Clients only need to know two endpoints:
+Clients only need to know these endpoints:

 * `/oauth2/authorization` returns the available authentication providers as a map `{id: displayName}`
 * `/oauth2/authorization/<id>` redirects to a specific authentication provider On success the client gets a cookie.
   Clients can determine where they are redirected by setting the `Referer` Header.

+`/api/v1/whoami` returns information about the currently logged in user.

 To log out clients can simply delete the cookie.